EpsiPository/TexTran/README.md

 ## Usage

-Just define your models/entities in the definition files, and build the solution.
+Just define your classes in the definition files, and build the solution.

 ### Entity example

 Add a definition for a entity to the definition file (`EntityDefinitions.txt`).
-Build the solution and following files are generated:
+Save the file, build the solution and following files are generated:
-- {Entity}.cs
+- {Entity}.cs inside `TexTran.Data.Abstractions\Entities`
-- {Entity}Repository.cs
+- {Entity}Repository.cs inside `TexTran.Data.Access\Repositories`
-- I{Entity}Repository.cs
+- I{Entity}Repository.cs inside `TexTran.Data.Abstractions\Interfaces`
-- DbContext.cs + DbSet<{Entity}>
+- DbContext.cs + DbSet<{Entity}> inside `TexTran.Data.Access\Context`
 - If you add a `IEntityTypeConfiguration<{Entity}>` this will also be added to the `OnModelCreating()` of the generated `DbContext`

 Example Entity defintion file: